Explore the program:

 New York Classical Theatre’s Julius Caesar

 Our production of the play is adapted for the time we live in and the places we perform.
-We tell the story with only 5 female actors and 4 male actors (6 fewer than Shakespeare’s original company in 1599).
-Notably, Brutus, Cassius, and Octavius, among others, are portrayed by women.
-We also remove material that would be offensive to audiences in 2026.
+We tell the story with only 9 actors, 5 female and 4 male (6 fewer than Shakespeare’s original company in 1599).
+Notably, Brutus, Cassius, and Octavius, among others, are portrayed by, and as women.
+We also remove material that would be needlessly offensive to audiences in 2026.

 History vs. Fiction